lief-project/LIEF/doc/sphinx/tutorials/03_elf_change_symbols.rst

   libm  = lief.parse("/usr/lib/libm.so.6")
   # Note: the path to libm.so.6 might be different on your system.

-Then, we can change the name of the two imported functions in the **executable**:
+Then, we can change the names of the two imported functions in the **executable**:

 .. code-block:: python